IN-THE-MONEY COVERED CALL

 Choose a date that’s about 30-45 days from today.
 Then go to the Call side of the options chain and choose a strike price that’s less than what you paid for those 100 shares of stock.

-In this example, we are looking at the options chain of January 6, 2023 which is 35 days until expiration.
-The Call options are on the left side, all the options highlighted in green are the options that are considered ITM, or less than what the current stock price is.
-The further in ITM, the more valuable that option becomes.
+In this example, we are looking at the options chain of December 20, 2024 which is 45 days until expiration.
+The Call options are on the left side, all the options highlighted in light blue are the options that are considered ITM, or less than what the current stock price is.
+The further in ITM, the more expensive that option becomes.
 I like to choose strike prices ending in 0 or 5, they typically have more volume and better pricing.
+See below, we are going to choose the strike price $200.

 You now own 100 shares of AAPL for less than what it’s currently worth.
 Here’s the math: